andreaaspesidev/concept-os/docs/FlashMemory.md

 <img src="images/vfp_swap_cfg.svg">

 The procedure involves the following steps:
-1. *If context switches are allowed during this procedure, the kernel scans the list of active components, determining for each if their code actually intersect with this page (by using the address of their HBF + their size).
+1. *If context switches are allowed during this procedure, the kernel scans the list of active components, determining for each if their code actually intersect with this page (by using the address of their CBF + their size).
 Any involved component is temporarily put on hold (will not be scheduled in a context switch).*
 2. Begin scanning the page.
 The first fragment can be deduced from the arguments of the system call, the other fragments are detected by reading the block headers.
     1. Read the arguments of the system call, and perform the steps below.
         - If `SC.START_TYPE = 0`, then follow the normal procedure (go to point *2.2*) with `PG.POS <= 0`.